 - Understands potty lingo like “pee” and “poop.”

-- Tells you when he needs to go—or uses body language, like going into corner or grunting.
+- Tells you when he needs to go.

 - Can pull pants down and up alone.

-- Can sit down on—and get up from—a potty chair.
+- Can sit down on as well as get up from a potty chair.

 2. Am I Ready To Potty Train?